What is a battery electric car (BEV) and how do electric cars work?

 What makes electric cars – properly referred to as battery electric vehicles (BEVs) different from petrol and diesel vehicles?
 And how do electric cars work?
 Here are the answers

-In February 2021, while car sales in the UK fell by a third overall, sales of electric cars – also known as 'battery electric vehicles', or BEVs – nearly doubled compared to the previous year.
-Plus, with the UK government set to ban the sale of new petrol and diesel cars by 2030, carmakers are responding by investing billions in new electric cars.
-So it's likely that making the big switch to electric will be a consideration for many UK car buyers.
+With sales of electric cars (also known as ‘battery electric vehicles’ or BEVs) up by 76% in 2021 compared to 2020, accounting for around 12.5% of all registrations, it’s safe to say that EVs are well on their way to becoming mainstream.
+The much-publicised UK ban on the sale of new petrol and diesel cars by 2030 means carmakers are responding by investing billions in new electric cars, so you can expect sales figures to continue increasing dramatically.
+With this in mind, it's likely that making the big switch to electric is already a consideration for many UK car buyers.
 Here, we explain what an electric car is and how they work.

 How do electric cars work?

-The biggest difference between an electric car and a normal diesel or petrol-engined one is that, in an electric car, the internal-combustion engine has been replaced with either one or multiple electric motors, fed by a large lithium-ion battery pack instead of a fuel tank.
+While conventional petrol or diesel-engined cars have an internal-combustion engine, the most obvious difference with an electric car is that it’s powered by one or multiple electric motors, fed by a large lithium-ion battery pack instead of a fuel tank.

 The power from the battery is delivered to the electric motor through a controller, which in turn is connected to the throttle.
 The amount of throttle movement determines how much power the controller sends to the motor, which then determines how fast the car moves.
 Most electric cars also come with regenerative braking technology.
 With this, lifting off the throttle forces the electric motors to effectively run in reverse, recovering energy that's then converted into electricity and transmitted back into the car’s battery.